The Married Woman: Cast

-Episode List
+Episode list

 Reception

 Sweta Kaushal from Hindustan Times feels the show is a stereotypical act.
 It is all about politics and religion and the one which is heard mostly.
 She simply summarizes the review in the title: "Melodrama and Monologue kills the charm".
 Actors Riddhi and Monika Dogra have tried their best to act in spite of limited scope.

 Archika Khurana of The Times of India feels it is "A millieu of good performances challenging societal norms."
 The critics rating on TOI is 3/5 and average user rating goes to 3.5/5.
 The review ends with a solid line that says, "'The Married Woman' takes too long to make its point heard but it is the performances that hold your attention throughout".

-Shubham Kulkarni from koimoi.com says, "Ridhi Dogra's Performance Is The Only Hook In A Show That Talks About Homosexuality In The Daily Soap Way".
-He concludes the review saying, "The Married Woman ends up being yet another soap opera made with some gen Z elements for the digital arena".
-Rating: 2.5 stars.